AlishaEvergreen/python-project-83/README.md

 - Select Download ZIP.
 - Extract the archive and navigate to the project folder.

-### Create a Database
+### Create a database
 - Ensure PostgreSQL is installed on your system.
 - Create a new database: ```createdb database_name```
 - Configure the database connection in the .env file (see below).

-### Add .env File
+### Add .env file
-- Create a .env file in the root folder of the project.
-- Add the following variables to it:
+- Create .env file in the root folder of the project.
+Add the following variables to it:
 ```
 DATABASE_URL=postgresql://username:password@localhost:5432/page_analyzer
 SECRET_KEY=your_secret_key_here